-Many safety-related messages and instructions have been provided in this manual and on your own boiler to warn you and others of a potential injury hazard.
+Many safety-related messages and instructions have been provided in this manual and on your boiler to warn you and others of a potential injury hazard.
 Read and obey all safety messages and instructions throughout this manual.
 It is very important that the meaning of each safety message is understood by you and others who install, use, or service this boiler.

 This is the safety alert symbol.
 It is used to alert you to potential personal injury hazards.
-Obey all safety messages that follow this symbol to avoid possible injury or death.
+Obey all safety messages that follow this symbol to avoid possible injury or death. -- ---

-▲ DANGER DANGER indicates an imminently hazardous situation which, if not avoided, could result in injury or death.
-A WARNING WARNING indicates a potentially hazardous situation which, if not avoided, could result in injury or death.
-A CAUTION CAUTION indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
+DANGER indicates an imminently hazardous situation which, if not avoided, will result in injury or death.
+WARNING indicates a potentially hazardous situation which, if not avoided, could result in injury or death.
+CAUTION indicates a potentially hazardous situation which, if not avoided, could result in minor or moderate injury.
 CAUTION CAUTION used without the safety alert symbol indicates a potentially hazardous situation which, if not avoided, could result in property damage.

-All safety messages will generally tell you about the type of hazard, what can happen if you do not follow the safety message and how to avoid the risk of injury.
+All safety messages will generally tell you about the type of hazard, what can happen if you do not follow the safety message, and how to avoid the risk of injury.